Talha, Inbox CEO Discuss Road To Makkah Project - UrduPoint

 He said through 'Road to Makkah' project, customs and immigration of Pakistani pilgrims would be held at the IIA and they would be exempted from the same process at the Saudi airports.

-Earlier, the minister held an important meeting with the designated bank coordinators and said the nominated banks were key stakeholders of the ministry.
+Earlier, the minister held an important meeting with the designated bank coordinators and said they were key stakeholders of the ministry.

-He urged the nominated banks to work in the best interest of pilgrims and provide the best facilities to the 'Guests of Allah' under social responsibility.
+He urged the designated banks to work in the best interest of pilgrims and provide the best facilities to the 'Guests of Allah' under social responsibility.

-They congratulated the Talha on assuming the portfolio of Ministry of Religious Affairs and Interfaith Harmony.
+They congratulated the Talha on assuming the portfolio of the Ministry of Religious Affairs and Interfaith Harmony.